 Key Takeaway 4: Instead of using your valuable time to learn each framework by heart, learn efficient ways to implement the framework as the essential foundation to a unique case driven solution.

 Just a reminder: Do you want to stand out during the case interview?
-Well, then you then need to learn to adequately develop a unique, logical method of structuring any case based on requirements of that specific case.
+Well, then you need to learn to adequately develop a unique, logical method of structuring any case based on the requirements of that specific case.

-Things To Consider When Developing Your Own Framework
+Things to Consider When Developing Your Framework

 - An excellent framework is one that can be modified to directly adapt to the specific issues you are trying to resolve.

 - To develop a modified, unique framework, you will need to meet the criteria”

 - Re-evaluate your approach.
 Do not kick off by trying to pull the case together using an existing framework.

 - Extract the knowledge you have gained about the structure of a case and utilize it to establish the foundation of your analysis.